 Sales engineering collaboration is based on recognition of personal and professional bias and baggage.

-You all bring bias to the workplace, based on how and where you were brought up, your level of education, your social and professional experiences, your word choices and how you were trained to solve problems and communicate.
+You all bring bias to the workplace.
+These biases are based on how and where you were brought up, your level of education, your social and professional experiences.
+Also, these biases are reflected in your word choices and how you were trained to solve problems and communicate.

-Your own personal and professional biases impact, both positively and negatively, how you interact with workforce colleagues and various personas.
-Your own personal and professional biases and baggage impact how you collaborate within various corporate cultures.
+Consider how your own personal and professional biases impact, both positively and negatively, your interactions with workforce colleagues and various personas.
+In addition, consider how your own personal and professional biases and baggage impact how you collaborate within your own and client corporate cultures.

 Sales engineering collaboration is based on innovative workforce hiring strategy.

-People do business with people they understand: customer acquisition.
-People continue to do business with people they understand: customer retention.
+First, people do business with people they understand: customer acquisition.
+Then, people continue to do business with people they understand: customer retention.

 Sales engineering collaboration is your ground zero.
 You need sellers to drive revenue through your organization.
 You need engineers to drive throughput and output through your organization.
 When sellers and engineers don’t understand each other, revenue creation is negatively impacted.
 The size, complexity and length of won deals is smaller.
 Project management and quality is not quite what it should be.